Rebecca Taylor, Psychotherapist, MA Psych, UKCP (reg)

 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 Areas of counselling I deal with

-If we do decide to work together we will begin by having a detailed assessment.
-I believe assessments are hugely important and generally last for an hour and a half and as such I offer these at a reduced rate.
-It gives me an opportunity to get a more detailed knowledge of your life story and you can understand better how we could work together and what I think would be beneficial for you.
+If we do decide to work together we will begin by having an initial assessment.
+I believe assessments are hugely important as they gives me an opportunity to get a more detailed knowledge of your life story and you can understand better how we could work together and what I think would be beneficial for you.
 We will discuss time frames and possible outcomes.
 This is an opportunity for you to try and explain what is going on for you so we can get you to a better place.
 Don't worry if you are overwhelmed and or confused with things in your life, it is my job to help you to make sense of your issues.

 - Initial Telephone Call/Informal Meeting Free

-Sometimes, clients can negotiate with their employers to pay for, or part pay for, their therapy.
+Sometimes, clients can negotiate with their employers or private healthcare providers to pay for, or part pay for, their therapy.
 I can help facilitate that process if you need me to.

 Whether you are seeking some short-term work to explore a recent issue that has arisen or you have decided to embark on some personal development, I will always advocate that you employ the most trained and experienced professional that you can afford.

 If you need counselling then why not also have a psychotherapist in the room?
 The line between my internal counsellor and psychotherapist merged a long time ago, today you will always get both, with the additional qualifications.